Working at height in Canterbury

 The Canterbury building portfolio

-What we test on a typical Canterbury engagement reflects the wider commercial geography of the town.
-On the ground we cover higher education (University of Kent, Canterbury Christ Church), listed and heritage buildings (Canterbury Cathedral and the World Heritage Site), and tourism and hospitality alongside the wider council, schools, and high-street estate of the area.
-The defining inspection pattern across this mix is anchors that pre-date the current BS EN 795 specifications, fixings into masonry that have weathered against the substrate, and listed-building consent constraints on any replacement specification.
-Each finding is photographed, located on a roof plan, and assessed against the manufacturer’s repair specification — or, where the manufacturer is unknown or the system pre-dates current standards, against the relevant British Standard for the system type.
-The deliverable is a single written compliance pack that satisfies internal H&S review, external insurer scrutiny, and any incoming audit at the same time.
+A Canterbury inspection round runs from the listed roofs of the historic core to the flat-roofed teaching blocks at the two universities, the Kent and Canterbury Hospital estate, and the retail and hospitality stock around the town centre and Wincheap.
+On the ground we cover higher education (University of Kent, Canterbury Christ Church), listed and heritage buildings (Canterbury Cathedral and the World Heritage Site), and tourism and hospitality alongside the healthcare and high-street estate of the area.
+Across the historic-core buildings the recurring problems are anchors fitted before the current BS EN 795 specifications, masonry fixings that have worked loose as the substrate has weathered, and the conservation and listed-building consent that shapes what any replacement may be.
+We photograph each defect and fix its location on a roof plan, then assess it against the manufacturer’s repair specification — or, when that manufacturer cannot be traced or the system predates present standards, against the British Standard applicable to that type of equipment.
+The result is a single written compliance pack that answers internal H&S review, insurer scrutiny and any incoming audit together.

 Areas of Canterbury we regularly attend